 What’s the best time of year to propagate an Aloe Vera?

-Propagating in autumn or winter will mean that your new plants will be trying to grow in the dormant period and you won’t see much growth.
+Starting the process in autumn or winter will mean that your new plants will be trying to grow in the dormant period and you won’t see much growth.
 Cold temperatures can lead to an increased risk of root rot which can kill your Aloe Vera cuttings very quickly as their root system is delicate and they are technically a type of succulent.

-Should I use a grow light when propagating an Aloe Vera?
+Should I use a grow light?

 If your home has quite low natural light levels then it’s a really good idea to invest in an LED grow light.
 They help to speed up root growth by providing the ideal environment without burning your plants.